LLnCSoftware/mserve/README.md

 **Step 5 - Await the response**

-If all goes, Console Output should look like the below, with an echoed value, and a return value with an ID, a dictionary and the actual computed result, in this case, a table:
+If all goes, Console Output should look like the below, with an echoed value, and a return value with an ID, a dictionary and the actual computed result, in this case, a result table:

 ```
 q)send "proc1 `IBM"